rackerlabs/support-how-to/content/rackspace-email/renamed-email-address-configuration-for-iphone-iOS.md

-#### Iphone iOS renamed email address configuration
+#### iPhone iOS renamed email address configuration

-These are general settings for Iphone iOS and may vary across iOS versions.
+These are general settings for iPhone iOS and may vary across iOS versions.

-Note: There are additional instructions after initial configuration that must be followed in order for the IMAP folders on your Iphone to sync properly.
+Note: There are additional instructions after initial configuration that must be followed in order for the IMAP folders on your iPhone to sync properly.

 1. On the home screen, tap the **Settings** icon.
 2. Within **Settings**, scroll down and tap **Mail**.